 If Only You Could See the Pianos

 Much has been written about the odd brain phenomenon known as synesthesia; more so in the recent years, due to its becoming more widely accepted and recognized by science.
 For those of you still unfamiliar with it, it is basically a peculiar anomaly of the human brain that forces two or more senses to be “combined” in some manner or another… thereby creating odd alterations of experience such as “tasting” colors and shapes or “seeing” music as colors, textures and patterns in the mind when it is played.
-Since as far back as I can remember, I have been afflicted with the latter kind.
+Since as far back as I can remember, I have been rather pleasantly familiar with the latter kind.